Sponsor a child in Bolivia

 Search for a child

-My birthday is on the 10th December and I have 1 sister.
-My favourite game is playing with toys.
-In Khantati life is hard for children like me.
-But sponsor me today and you can change my world for good.Sponsor Neymar now
+My birthday is on the 18th May and I have 3 brothers and 3 sisters.
+My favourite game is playing with dolls.
+In Mosoj P'unchay life is hard for children like me.
+But sponsor me today and you can help change my life.Sponsor Eliana now

 - Children struggle to learn in school, as teachers are poorly trained.

-Your sponsorship can change Neymar's world, and his community, for good.
+Your sponsorship can change Eliana's world, and her community, for good.